jdstigter/StrucID/README.md

 # StrucID
  Identifiability software

-This is the StrucID package for analysing identifiability and accessibility of nonlinear state-space models with a GUI interface that allows selection of parameters/inputs/outputs.
+This is the StrucID package for analysing identifiability and reachability of nonlinear state-space models with a GUI interface that allows selection of parameters/inputs/outputs.

 The file MyAppInstaller_web.exe contains a deployable executable that runs WITHOUT Matlab software.